 Katika Krachaisri ZipporÂ brings back the Buddhist painting depicting the concept of the great cycle Pathichak Samuhapata), using animal characters as the symbolic to educate readers about the Dharma philosophy .
 Katika applies this traditional Buddhist painting into lively colorful story on canvas for Contemporary audiences.

 Mark Amerika artwork has been exhibited in many venues including the Whitney Biennial of American Art, the Walker Art Center, the Denver Art Museum, and the American Museum of the Moving Image.
 Amerka was born in Miami in 1960 and, after living in New York in the mid-Eighties, has since divided his time between Boulder, Colorado, and Kailua, Hawaii.
 One of the leading pioneers of early Internet art, his art and writing has influenced a new generation of artists using digital processes to create emerging forms of art that intersect at the boundary of visual art, live performance, and experimental literature.

-***Immobilité was opened in the Streaming Museum and its network of public spaces on seven continents on April 8th, 2009.
-Immobilite also presented in full length in The Project Room for New Media at Chelsea Art Museum.
+In conjunction of the exhibition, Immobility video by Mark Amerika will be featured at the gallery.
+The video is part of the Streaming Museum project, a platform for digital art where digital artworks are represent and distributed to its network of public art spaces on seven continents around the world.
+Immobilite presents in full length in The Project Room for New Media at Chelsea Art Museum.